ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 # Aren't you going to give a how to guide with the readme?

 Why?
 It's your head.
 Organize your head how you wish.
 Their is no one way on how to think.
+Either you know how to use it, or you do not.
+And you'd know how to use it if you read the source material it is built on.